FAQ: Press Release Writing and Distribution Services

 All press releases are scheduled between 08:30 and 10:00am Eastern Time unless same-day distribution is requested. eReleases has identified this distribution time window as the optimal one for attracting media attention.
 Morning distribution allows media members to receive releases via email while they are most receptive to considering story ideas for the day -- before the market opens.

 Your press release is sent via email with the text formatted by us for line length and presentation.
 The text of the press release is sent within the body of the email message as many organizations will not accept attachments because of virus and security concerns.
-If you have an image, you can inform editors where to find it (url) or provide contact details at the end of your press release regarding graphics.
+You may include up to two images in your press release, which you will normally upload during the ordering process.
 No HTML will be placed within the emailed press release.
 The subject of the email message sent to editors will include your press release title or an abbreviated version of it.

 Your press release is also issued through PR Newswire, which is a traditional newswire service.
 PR Newswire sends press releases to more than 22,000 newsrooms, 90,000 journalists through its media websites, and 1.4 million equities terminals.